EvanDorsky/portfolio-archive/projects/_posts/2014-05-12-half-bridge.md

 [bolt, ['Power Electronics']],
 [floppy-o, [LTSpice]]
 ]

+desc: "Built and analyzed a driver for an nMOS half bridge that could pull the gate of the high MOSFET above the power supply voltage."

 header: [
 "We built and analyzed a power MOSFET gate drive circuit to get a practical angle on the material from our Circuits class.",